ryankalfus/RK4-vs-Euler-projectile-motion-sim/README.md

 # projectile-motion-simulation
-A Python-based numerical simulation of projectile motion with linear and quadratic air resistance.
+A Python-based numerical simulation of projectile motion with air resistance.
 # Numerical Projectile Motion Simulation

 This repository contains a Python-based numerical simulation of two-dimensional projectile motion, comparing ideal motion (no air resistance) with motion including linear and quadratic drag.